Generation Z (song): Music video

 Along with the release of the song, a music video was released on the same day.
 In the opening shot, Pokrovskiy burns papers in front of a barrel lit on fire.
 On the sheets of paper, it's revealed to be propaganda that praises Russia.
 Comments from Nogu Svelo's social media channels that criticize Pokrovskiy's position on the invasion are also shown.
 Around two-thirds into the video, a phone conversation between a captured Russian soldier and his mother is played, with the mother in disbelief when the soldier claims that he is not defending his homeland.

-Russian critical reception

-On 29 April 2022, Russian TV station Tsargrad TV released an article that heavily criticized both the song and Maxim Pokrovskiy.
-In the article, Tsargrad TV criticized Pokrovskiy's "path of degradation", saying that Pokrovskiy had been claiming that Russia itself had been degrading heavily for the last several years.
-The article also criticizes former statements about Crimea, saying that he had "[abandoned his] own people and country."
+Reaction in Russia

-On 8 June 2022, it was announced that the Russian government had begun performing a background check on Pokrovskiy, on the basis of "discrediting the Armed Forces of the Russian Federation".
+On 29 April 2022, Russian TV station Tsargrad TV released an article that condemned both the song and Maxim Pokrovskiy.
+On 8 June 2022, Russian government had begun performing a background check on Pokrovskiy, on the basis of "discrediting the Armed Forces of the Russian Federation".
 On the same day, it was found out that a man, Dmitry Sergienko, had filed a report with the Russian police against Pokrovskiy.